FREE SHIPPING on orders of $85 or more

 Compared to other ancient cultures found in the British Isles, the number of Welsh surnames are relatively few, but there are an inordinately large number of spelling variations.
 These spelling variations began almost as soon as surname usage became common.
 People could not specify how to spell their own names leaving the specific recording up to the individual scribe or priest.
 Those recorders would then spell the names as they heard them, causing many different variations.
 Later, many Welsh names were recorded in English.
 This transliteration process was extremely imprecise since the Brythonic Celtic language of the Welsh used many sounds the English language was not accustomed to.
 Finally, some variations occurred by the individual's design: a branch loyalty within a family, a religious adherence, or even patriotic affiliations were indicated by spelling variations of one's name.
 The Llewelyn name over the years has been spelled Flewelling, Flewellen, Llewellen, Llewillan, Llewellyn, Alewellyin, Flewellyn, Flywillan, Fleuellan, Llewallin, Llewallyn, Flewellan, Flewellin, Llewellan, Lewellin, Lewellen, Lewillan, Lewellyn, Lywellen, Lywellin, Lewallin and many more.

-More information is included under the topic Early Llewelyn Notables in all our PDF Extended History products.
+Another 28 words (2 lines of text) are included under the topic Early Llewelyn Notables in all our PDF Extended History products and printed products wherever possible.

 Many people from Wales joined the general migration to North America in the 19th and 20th centuries, searching for land, work, and freedom.
 Like the many other immigrants from the British Isles, they made a significant contribution to the development of Canada and the United States.
 The Welsh and their descendents added a rich cultural tradition to the newly developed towns, cities, and villages.
 An investigation of the immigration and passenger lists has revealed a number of people bearing the name Llewelyn:

-Llewelyn Settlers in the United States in the 19th Century
+Llewelyn Settlers in United States in the 19th Century

 The Llewelyn Family Crest was acquired from the Houseofnames.com archives.
 The Llewelyn Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.